For your convenience, use the links below to navigate our General Policies.

 - A student wishing to receive credit for coursework taken at another institution or evaluated by ACE should request official transcripts during the application process to ensure receipt by the Institute within 30 days of the student’s start date.

 - SDI awards transfer credit on a course-by-course basis for courses with equivalent content and value as the corresponding SDI course(s).
-Generally, undergraduate college-level courses completed at accredited institutions recognized by the U.S. Department of Education and the Council on Higher Education Accreditation (CHEA) will be eligible for transfer, provided that grades of at least “C” are earned and the course is similar in content and scope to work offered at SDI, or fulfills a required General Education category.
+Generally, undergraduate college-level courses completed at accredited institutions recognized by the U.S. Department of Education and the Council on Higher Education Accreditation (CHEA) will be eligible for transfer, provided that grades of at least “C” grade are earned and the course is similar in content and scope to work offered at SDI, or fulfills a required General Education category.

 - Students who have earned an Associate or Bachelor degree from an accredited institution, as defined above, will be granted transfer credit to fulfill SDI’s General Education requirements for the Associate of Science in Firearms Technology degree program.